sw360cab/websockets-scaling/BLOG2.md

 });
 ```

 And the magic should happen!
-The communication among clients and websocket services keep on working smoothly!
+The communication among clients and websocket services keeps on working smoothly!

 ## Traefik in Kubernetes